JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 | Feldspar             |                                                3.43383e-05 |                                   0.00036     |                             7.48497e-07 |                           7.91956e-07 |           0.0021363   |                 0.011007    |        0.000930396 |
 | Material Mixes       |                                                7.65971e-05 |                                   0.000351535 |                             0.000343431 |                           0.000209907 |           0.000427226 |                 0.00369571  |        0.000366705 |

-Convolution generally improves the accuracy of spectral analysis methods by smoothing out noise and enhancing the signal-to-noise ratio.
-The results show that convolution leads to lower MSE values across all methods, indicating that it is beneficial for spectral analysis in soil carbon measurement.
+Convolution generally improves the accuracy of NGSA methods by smoothing out noise and enhancing the signal-to-noise ratio.
+The results show that convolution leads to lower MSE values across all methods, indicating that it is beneficial for NGSA in soil carbon measurement.

 ## 5. Discussion

 ### 5.1 Conclusions

-The study demonstrates the potential of spectral analysis methods for measuring soil carbon levels.
+The study demonstrates the potential of NGSA methods for measuring soil carbon levels.
 Component fitting and peak fitting methods show the best performance, while deep learning techniques require further refinement.
-Convolution is beneficial for improving the accuracy of spectral analysis.
+Convolution is beneficial for improving the accuracy of NGSA.

 ### 5.2 Future Work

-Future work will focus on x
+Future work will focus on exploring advanced machine learning techniques and their integration with NGSA methods to enhance soil carbon measurement capabilities.

 ## 6. Acknowledgments and References